 Danny Dorling, Annika Koljonen

-In the quest for the best of all possible societies, Danny Dorling and Annika Koljonen explore what we might learn from Finnish success and what they might usefully learn from us.
+In the quest for the best of all possible societies, Danny Dorling and Annika Koljonen explore what we might learn from Finnish success.

 Danny Dorling is the Halford Mackinder Professor of Geography at the University of Oxford.
 He is a Fellow of St Peter's College, Oxford, an Academician of the Academy of the Learned Societies in the Social Sciences and a former Honorary President of the Society of Cartographers.
 His books include, most recently, Do We Need Economic Inequality?
 (2018) and A Better Politics: How Government Can Make Us Happier (2016).